BekMart/denada/README.md

     - During testing, I discovered that users could access the Edit Booking page by entering the URL directly, even if they were not authenticated.
 This posed a security risk, as it allowed unauthorized users to view booking details.
 To address this, I updated the edit_booking function to check the user's authentication status before loading the page.
 If the user is not authenticated, they receive feedback and are redirected to the login page.
 - Table reassignment issue
     - Initially, when updating a booking through the Edit Booking function, the system would update the booking details but fail to reassign a suitable table.
 This resulted in cases where a party size increased but remained assigned to a table that was no longer appropriate.
 To fix this, I modified the edit_booking function to evaluate the updated form data and run the get_available_tables function.
 This ensures that the assigned table is both suitable and available for the updated booking.
+- Website Accessibility Issue and Resolution
+    - After submitting this project, I was contacted by Code Institute and informed that the deployed URL could not be accessed for assessment.
+The issue stemmed from an authentication misconfiguration, which made the database connection fail on the deployed version of the site.
+    To resolve this, I created a new PostgreSQL database using Neon.
+However, the new database was completely empty, so I needed to create a new superuser account to update the content of the site using the admin panel in the back end and I populated some of the menu data using Django fixtures.
+    This approach ensured that my project was fully functional again, with all necessary data present for the assessment.
+This experience highlighted the importance of using fixtures for backup and ensuring environment configurations are correct and secure before deployment.

 ### Unsolved Bugs
 - Mixed content warning